-- 1. Attach a TS4-A-2F to the top of a solar module frame with the cable glands facing down.
-The TS4 and its cables, cable glands, and connectors must not touch a roof surface. - If frame thickness is ≤35 mm (1.4 in.), install the TS4 with the label facing the solar module.
+- The TS4 and its cables, cable glands (where the cable enters the TS4), and connectors must not touch the roof surface.
+Avoid facing cable glands upward. - If the TS4 is less than 12.7 mm (.5 in.) from the solar module glass, flip the TS4 so that the label faces the module.

-- No portion of the TS4 may be ≤12.7 mm (.5 in.) from the module substrate. - Check solar module instructions for restrictions on mounting devices under the module. - 2.
+- Check solar module instructions for restrictions on mounting devices under the module. - 2.
 Connect the shorter TS4 input leads to two solar modules.

-You must connect the shorter TS4 input leads to the solar modules before connecting to neighboring TS4s.
+You must connect the shorter TS4 input leads to the solar module before connecting longer output leads to neighboring TS4s.

 Failure to do so can damage the TS4 units.